rcapillon/thermoelasticity_fem/README.md

 **Important note**: This repository has just recently been made public.
 It is largely uncommented, with incomplete documentation and possibly still bugged.
 For now, users are incited to read the example scripts in order to make their own.
-There is a steady-state, three transient examples, showcasing the four available solvers (steady-state, transient, transient with reduced-order model and transient with reduced-order model and nonparametric uncertainty modeling).
+There is a steady-state and three transient examples, showcasing the four available solvers (steady-state, transient, transient with reduced-order model, transient with reduced-order model and nonparametric uncertainty modeling).
 The mesh used in examples is described in terms of tagged nodes, surfaces and volumes in the folder data/sandwich.txt

 ## Latest updates
 - Handling of Dirichlet conditions has improved: you can now affect one to a specific DOF, not a whole node.
 Example